bisquit/rpget/README.md

 So it attempts to fetch archive with "possible refs" (in this case, `main` and `main/src`) concurrently.

-It takes a bit networking cost, but works as fast as `git fetch` or `git clone`.
+It takes a bit networking cost, but works faster than `git clone`.

 ## Related and Comparison